claudioscheer/mpi-ppgcc/README.md

 - [divide-and-conquer](./divide-conquer) ([wikipedia](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm))
 - [domain-decomposition](./domain-decomposition) ([wikipedia](https://en.wikipedia.org/wiki/Domain_decomposition_methods))

-Each approach has a folder called `bubble-sort`, where you can find the sequential and MPI implementations.
+Each approach has a folder named `bubble-sort`, where you can find the sequential and MPI implementations.
 The `report` folder is where you will find a report detailing what we have done and the results.